Factibly/factibly/fc-web/README.md

 ## Infrastructure

-There is a publicly accessible [infrastructure diagram](https://app.diagrams.net/#G1tL5VqGfF9K73nWqdyFTNIqNhhN7EQQF9) in the FakeCheck folder on Google Drive.
+There is a publicly accessible [infrastructure diagram](https://app.diagrams.net/#G1tL5VqGfF9K73nWqdyFTNIqNhhN7EQQF9) in the Factibly folder on Google Drive.

 | Name                          | Usages                         | Person Responsible                        |
 |-------------------------------|--------------------------------|-------------------------------------------|